WPManageNinja/wpsocialninja-docs/guide/integrations/how-to-embed-wp-social-ninja-template-with-elementor-page-builder.md

 ![The 'Advanced' tab options like Layout, Motion Effects, etc.](/guide/public/images/integrations/embed-wp-social-ninja-template-with-elementor-page-builder/advanced.webp)

-When you are finished, just click the "**Publish**" (or "**Update**") button at the bottom of the Elementor panel.
+When you are finished, just click the "**Publish**" (or "**Update**") button at the top corner of the Elementor panel.
 That's it!
 Your live page will now display your social feed.